focusretreatcenter/website/content/2023/inktober/index.md

 ## Retreat to Reconnect

-So many people are still suffering and recovering from the social isolation of the pandemic lockdown quarantine and extended changes to how we socialize as a community.
-This is a chance to meet new people and spend time making friends over shared meals in a relaxed and scenic setting.
+Being a creative person can be an isolating experience, especially if you are self-employed, work from home or still recovering from the social isolation of the pandemic lockdown.
+Attending the Inktober2023 Retreat is a chance to meet new people and spend time making friends over shared meals in a relaxed, scenic setting.

 > "I just felt really at home and really welcomed and it was really cool." &mdash;Gina